Hazel Green Academy

 The laundry and store facility was built in 1952.

 The Helen E. Moses Memorial Building was a male dormitory.
 Named for Mrs. Moses who served for years as president of the Christian Woman’s’ Board of Missions, it was built in 1908 of stuccoed masonry.
 4 In 1928, it contained a suite for the superintendent and 75 students.
 The building was renovated in 1968.

 Ford Industrial Building

 Constructed in 1908, the Industrial Building was where arts and crafts were taught.
-The building was the gift of Mrs E.L.
+The building was the gift of Mrs. E.L.
 Ford and her two daughters of Detroit, Michigan.
-4 It housed the power, heating and lighting plants, the forging and carpentry rooms, the Industrial Arts and Home Economic rooms.
+4 It housed the power, heating and lighting plants, the forging and carpentry rooms, the Industrial Arts and Home Economics rooms.

 The gymnasium was constructed in 1935.

 The female dormitory was built in 1901 and featured classical revival architectural elements.
 It was named after Mrs. Caroline Neville Pearre, founder of the Christian Women’s’ Board of Missions.
 It was used as a classroom building from 1901 until 1930, and then as a dormitory for 35 residents, and as a dining hall and kitchen.
 4